CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 &&

-"To all my non-tech friends for whom I am always fixing various problems: not enough disk space, printers not working, forgotten passcodes etc., and who will never read this line."
+"To all my non-tech friends for whom I am always fixing various problems: not enough disk space, printers not working, forgotten passcodes etc., and who will never in their lives read this line."

 &&

 "To all passionate engineers who are solving tough problems on a daily basis with a smile.
-It is great pleasure for everyone to work with you!"
+It is great pleasure for everyone to work with you!
+This book is for you!"

 &&

-"Finally, to my current girlfriend ... whoever she is"
+"Finally, to my current girlfriend ... whoever she might be"

 \newpage

 # About the author
 Hi, I am Cyril, a software engineer by heart and the author of this book.
 Most of my professional career was spent building iOS apps or iOS frameworks.
-My professional career began at Skoda Auto Connect App in Prague, continued for Freelancer Ltd in Sydney building iOS platform, included numerous start-ups along the way, and, currently, has me as an iOS TechLead in Stuttgart for Porsche AG.
+My professional career began at Skoda Auto Connect App in Prague, continued for Freelancer Ltd in Sydney building iOS platform, included numerous start-ups along the way, and, currently, has me as an iOS System Architect Porsche AG in Stuttgart.
 In this book, I am describing different approaches for building modular iOS architectures and will be providing some mechanisms and essential knowledge that should help one decide which approach would fit the best or should be considered for a project.

 ## Reviewer
-Highly likely due to the quality of this book the reviewer wishes to be secret.
+Highly likely due to the quality of this book the reviewer wishes to be secret, I think that's fair.

 \newpage
 \tableofcontents
 \newpage

 # Introduction
 In the software engineering field, people are going from project to project, gaining a different kind of experience out of it.
 In particular, on iOS, mostly the monolithic approaches are used.
 In some cases it makes total sense, so nothing against it.
-However, scaling up the team, or even better, the team of teams on a monolithically built app is horrifying and nearly impossible without some major time impacts on a daily basis.
+However, scaling up the team, or even better, the team of teams on a monolithically built app is horrifying and nearly impossible without some major build time impacts on a daily basis.
 Numerous problems will rise, that limit the way iOS projects are built or managed at the organisational level.

 Scaling up the monolithic approach to a team of e.g 10+ developers will most likely result in hell.
 By hell, I mean, resolving `xcodeproj` issues, where in the worst case, both parties renamed, edited, or deleted the same source code file or touched the same {storyboard|xib} file.
 That is, both worked on the same file which would resolve in classic merge conflicts.
 Somehow, we all become accustomed to those issues and have learned we will just need to live with them.